MAH Foundation, Inc. is a Florida nonprofit corporation and is organized as a 501(c)(3)

 No longer directly involved in the active management of internet ventures, Allan Hadhazy today enjoys numerous interests,

 including family, friends, travel, sports and outdoor activities.
-He devotes the majority of his time to his active
+He devotes a substantial portion of his time serving in the role

-role as trustee of the MAH Foundation, the philanthropic private foundation he founded and through which he and his family support
+role of principal trustee of the MAH Foundation, the philanthropic private foundation he founded and through which he and his family support

 dozens of different charitable causes.